 Beef roast is often a cut overlooked when it comes to smoking.
 Beef roast is usually top choice for slow cookers, crock pots and pot roasts.
-However, this method to smoked beef roast uses a similar technique to keep the meat tender, juicy and bursting with flavour.
+However, this method for smoked beef roast uses a similar technique to keep the meat tender, juicy and bursting with flavour.

-Perfect Smoked Beef Roast
+Perfect Smoked Beef Roast Recipe

 - Salt & pepper to taste